If you’re looking for the best organic nursing pillow, The Blessed Nest, Sustainable Baby Co, and Holy Lamb top the list.

 While more affordable, the truth is many of these products are made with some less-than-ideal materials which can be harmful to both you and your baby.
 Not something you want while bonding during feeds with your new infant!

 Let me know which nursing pillow you’re most interested in and if you have any questions.
 I’m happy to help in the comments.
+I wish you the best on your journey and a wonderful breastfeeding experience!

 Baby and Toddler